 Lowey Dannenberg, P.C., Investigates Claims Against Global Payments, Inc. (GPN) and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. is investigating claims of violations of federal securities laws on behalf of investors of Global Payments, Inc. ("Global Payments") GPN.
+/EIN News/ -- NEW YORK, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. is investigating claims of violations of federal securities laws on behalf of investors of Global Payments, Inc. (“Global Payments”) (NYSE: GPN).

 The investigation concerns whether Global Payments and certain of its officers and directors have engaged in violation of securities laws and/or other business practices.